 We may audit any premium payment.
-If we determine upon audit that the full amount of the premium due was not paid, late payment interest charges under §4007.7 of the premium regulations and late payment penalty charges under §4007.8 of the premium regulations will apply to the unpaid balance from the premium due date to the date of payment.
+If we determine upon audit that the full amount of the premium due was not paid, late payment interest charges under \$4007.7 of the premium regulations and late payment penalty charges under \$4007.8 of the premium regulations will apply to the unpaid balance from the premium due date to the date of payment.
 (See B.7.a., p.
-15, for more information on b.
+17, for more information on penalties and interest for late payment of b.
 Overpayments